simple-guide-to-converting-prometheus-metrics-to-graphite-using-telegraf

 Configure the Telegraf Plugin

 Telegraf has many input plugins that can collect a wide range of data from many popular technologies and 3rd party sources.
-In this example, we'll demonstrate how to collect Node Exporter system metrics from your Prometheus endpoint.
+For this example, we'll demonstrate how to scrape the redis_exporter metrics from the configured metric endpoint.
+These Prometheus metrics will then be converted to Graphite as they are forwarded to the Hosted Graphite datasource that was configured in the earlier steps.

-First, you will need to search for the inputs.prometheus section in your telegraf.conf file, uncomment the [[inputs.prometheus]] line:
+First, you will need to search for the inputs.prometheus section in your /etc/telegraf/telegraf.conf file, uncomment the [[inputs.prometheus]] line:

 [[inputs.prometheus]]

-Then just uncomment and configure the 'urls' line, and the 'name_suffix' will improve metric searchability:
+Then just uncomment and configure the 'urls' line, and the 'name_prefix' will improve metric searchability:

 Finally, you can save your changes and run the telegraf daemon using the following command.
 This will help you see if there are any configuration errors in the output: